• Skip to primary navigation

 Oat FlourMild and slightly sweet taste; high in fiber and nutrientsUse an equal amount of oat flour as a substitute for sorghum flour

-Corn StarchNeutral taste; acts as a thickening agent in recipesUse half the amount of corn starch compared to sorghum flour
+Corn StarchNeutral taste; is a thickening agent in recipesUse half the amount of corn starch compared to sorghum flour

 1. Buckwheat Flour